GRFAW Student Application Form

 Students accepted into the program will be responsible for:

-• All travel and accommodation costs must be paid by student and will be reimbursed by CGCF upon receipt of invoices or bills paid.
+• For those students travelling outside of home city, all travel and accommodation costs must be paid by student up front.
+Reimbursement of expenses will be in accordance with the grant available for that year.
+Copies of receipts and invoices will be required.
 NOTE: Exceptions to this may be made where required due to financial constraints.

-• Travel arrangements to and from the lab (including airfares if required)
+• Travel arrangements to and from the lab (including airfares and accommodations if required)

 • Submitting a waiver signed by parent/guardian of (waivers will be provided upon acceptance into the program)